molily/molily.de/_posts/2020-11-21-testing-angular.md

 The counter is a reusable Component that increments, decrements and resets a number using buttons and input fields.

-<aside class="margin-note">Easy to implement, challenging to test</aside>
+<aside class="margin-note">Challenging to test</aside>

 For intermediate Angular developers, this might look trivial.
 That is intentional.
-This guide assumes that you know Angular basics and that you are able to build a counter Component, but still struggle testing the ins and outs.
+This guide assumes that you know Angular basics and that you are able to build a counter Component, but struggle testing the ins and outs.

 The goals of this example are:

 - **Simplicity**: Quickly grasp what the Component is supposed to do.
-- **Covering core Angular features**: Reusable Components with state, Inputs, Outputs, templates, event handling.
+- **Cover core Angular features**: Reusable Components with state, Inputs, Outputs, templates, event handling.
 - **Scalability**: Starting point for more complex application architectures.

 <aside class="margin-note">State management</aside>